sanjibsinha/sanjibsinha/README.md

+# I am not like those video-maker-developers who make money by modifying Open Source Code and keep them in Private Repositories.
+Yes, I modify open source code and try to teach the beginners in a simplest possible way.
+If you want me to

 # I share my learning experience on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com)

 There are lot of tips and tricks that might be useful for beginners.